 Common Welding Gasses and Their Uses

-Argon is your go-to choice for TIG welding, particularly for aluminum and stainless steel, thanks to its inert properties.
-If you want to enhance heat input and penetration in TIG processes, consider mixing helium with argon.
+Argon is the top choice for TIG welding, especially on aluminum and stainless steel, because it is inert.
+If you want more heat and deeper penetration in TIG, mix helium with argon.

-For MIG welding, especially on mild steel, carbon dioxide (CO2) is often blended with argon, providing a reactive environment that improves weld quality.
+For MIG welding on mild steel, welders blend carbon dioxide with argon.
+This reactive mix improves weld quality.

-Selecting the right gas based on your material and technique is essential for achieving best possible results in your welding projects.
+Selecting the right gas based on your material and technique is essential for achieving the best results in your welding projects.
+See Miller’s guide on shielding gas for more details.

 Tank Cost